Kgo222/ClassroomClarity/notebooks/maddie/README.md

     - wanted to keep seperate from main hub to avoid vibrating the PCB
     - need to design a seperate casing for the motor itself
     - need to figure out how to fit the motor and casing into the hub for transport

+### 3/11/2025 Team meeting
+- Discussed buying an android phone for ease of debugging for app development and demo
+    - decided to get the phone using our own money
+- Goals for the week we get back
+      -Kait - bluetooth
+      -Jesse - GPIO configurations
+      -Maddie - assemble and test PCB
+      -All - find headers and specific LED array
+- Submitted order for microcontroller to TA